VISIT OUR ART STORE ▶

 3. Attach the Mount to the Painting

 Now for the fun part!
-I:
+The artist:

 It’s essential to press the tape down firmly and make sure the painting stays aligned.